Defending Clients Against Federal Charges of Animal Cruelty

 If a person is found to intentionally harm, injure, or kill an animal, they will be convicted of a Class 1 misdemeanor which includes fines and up to 120 days in jail.
 What constitutes harm or injury is very broad, and can include:

-• Conveying or transporting animals in a cruel or inhumane manor;
+- Conveying or transporting animals in a cruel or inhumane manner;

-• Restraining dogs in a cruel manner, such as using chain or wire in excess of safe restraint.
+- Restraining dogs in a cruel manner, such as using chains or wires in excess of safe restraint.

 In the event that an owner or someone with custody of an animal, such as a pet sitter, abandons the animal willfully and without justifiable excuse, they may be charged with a Class 2 misdemeanor.
 In more serious cases in which a person is found to act maliciously to kill, torture, beat, or disfigure an animal, they are guilty of a Class H felony.